 Why is a manual purchase order management process challenging?

-Although digital transformations of supply chains are in full swing, most companies, large or small, still rely on manual and disconnected purchase order management processes to manage their purchase orders and vendors.
+Although digital transformations of supply chains are in full swing, most companies, large or small, still rely on manual and disconnected processes to manage their purchase orders and vendor performance.
 In this, the most pressing challenges supply chain teams face are the following:

 Manual placement of purchase orders